Are Personal Loans Taxable? What the IRS Says About Income

 When Could a Personal Loan Be Taxable?

-If part of your loan debt is forgiven, such as with a student loan, the forgiven portion may be considered taxable.
-You would need to report the canceled debt on your tax return for the year in which it was canceled.
 If a lender cancels any of your loan debt, you may receive a 1099-C form, which applies to canceled debt of $600 or more.

 Business expenses: If you use the loan for business expenses, such as if you're a self-employed individual and weren't able to qualify for a business loan, the interest may be tax-deductible.

-What If You Receive a 1099-C Form?
+What if You Receive a 1099-C Form?

-If you receive a 1099-C form, it means a lender canceled $600 or more of the debt from your outstanding loan, and the canceled amount may be treated as taxable income.
-This means you need to report this amount on your tax return unless you qualify for a special exclusion, such as insolvency.
+If any canceled amount is considered taxable, you'll need to report this amount on your tax return unless you qualify for a special exclusion, such as insolvency.

-Personal Loans vs. Other Types of Loans and Taxes
+Personal Loans vs. Other Loan Types

 Here's how personal loans compare to other types of loans when it comes to their taxability and eligibility for deductions.